 - Defining subgroups within larger groups, for example, age, gender, income, and location

 - Naming the customer market segments

 - Creating marketing strategies to promote products that suit the needs and interests of the different segments

 - Going back and revisiting the target audience’s behavior on a regular basis to determine is marketing strategies are working and adapt marketing to changes in the targeted segments

 If market segmentation is done properly, the positive impact for a business comes on many fronts.
 Not only does it help with the allocation of marketing resources but also pointing product development in a more beneficial direction.
 It can lay the path for maximum value for all customers through targeted marketing and pricing.

 Using market segmentation also offers up-sell opportunities if you can discover buying trends within a group.
 Perhaps a certain customer segment is known to bundle items, allowing you to work on a marketing strategy that takes that into account.
 It can also wean out problematic groups of customers such as those with high product return rates.
 If you have a demographic of customers who are constantly buying then returning, that isn’t helpful for you as a seller.

 Market segments can also be tagged according to the types of products sold, allowing you to assess the success of your product line.
 If there are a lot of cheap shirts sold and no one comes back to buy them again, consider the feasibility of that particular line of sales.

-A top segment that is often missed is the idle customer.
+A top segment that is often missed is the idle customer- we're talking customer loyalty.
+It costs.
 It costs more to get a new customer on board than it does to bring existing customers back so finding those who have already bought something but are now idle is an easy sell.
 They offer growth in sales with more profitability since less capital is required to get them to purchase.